District heating: Denmark

-In Denmark district heating covers more than 64% of space heating and water heating.
-In 2007, 80.5% of this heat was produced by combined heat and power plants.
+In Denmark district heating covers more than 64% of space heating and water heating, mostly by imported biomass, but increasingly by low-price electricity using large heat pumps, large water heaters and heat storage.
+In 2007, 80.5% of district heat was produced by combined heat and power plants.
+Cities such as Aalborg utilise a wide range of sources for waste heat reuse, including cement plants and even crematoria.
 Heat recovered from waste incineration accounted for 20.4% of the total Danish district heat production.
 In 2013, Denmark imported 158,000 ton waste for incineration.
 Most major cities in Denmark have big district heating networks, including transmission networks operating with up to 125 °C and 25 bar pressure and distribution networks operating with up to 95 °C and between 6 and 10 bar pressure.
 The largest district heating system in Denmark is in the Copenhagen area operated by CTR I/S and VEKS I/S. In central Copenhagen, the CTR network serves 275,000 households (90–95% of the area's population) through a network of 54 km double district heating distribution pipes providing a peak capacity of 663 MW, some of which is combined with district cooling.
 The consumer price of heat from CTR is approximately €49 per MWh plus taxes (2009).
 Several towns have central solar heating with various types of thermal energy storage.

 The Danish island of Samsø has three straw-fueled plants producing district heating.